IsSSLab/docker-lamp/README.md

-# The Sample for the Docker with LAMP
+# The Sample for the Docker with PHP+MySQL

-This repository provides a starting point for the development of the LAMP environment.
-The LAMP stands for Linux, Apache, MySQL(or MariaDB), and PHP.
+This repository provides a starting point for the development of the PHP+MySQL environment.

 This sample also includes PHPMyAdmin.